devizer/parallel-wait-for/README.md

 By default the installer extracts the parallel-wait-for to `/opt/parallel-wait-for` and creates symlink in `/usr/local/bin`

-It is `sh`- and slim containers friendly. bash is not required.
+It is sh- and slim containers friendly. bash is not required.

 ### http
 Along with basic http(s) check it allows to specify: